-• Telephone: 01872 322277
+- Telephone: 01872 322277

-Email: earlyhelphub@cornwall.gov.uk
+- Email: earlyhelphub@cornwall.gov.uk

-www.cornwall.gov.uk/earlyhelphub
+- www.cornwall.gov.uk/earlyhelphub

 Please note that for any schools who have children who attend their school and do not live in Cornwall then they need to refer to the County that the child lives in.
-Contact details for other southwest local authorities are on the South West Child Protection Procedures website www.swcpp.org.uk
+Contact details for other southwest local authorities are on the South West Child Protection Procedures website.

-If staff have any concerns about a child's welfare they must act immediately.
+If staff have any concerns about a child's welfare, they must act immediately.

-4. Child Abuse:
+4. Child Abuse

-There are four main types of child abuse as defined in 'Working Together to Safeguard Children' (2015) and further minor revision in July 2018.
+There are four main types of child abuse as defined in Working Together to Safeguard Children [2018].